Sign up to our weekly newsletter

 The content you post on LinkedIn should be useful, informative and relevant to your professional contacts.
 Quality content addresses a problem your network may have and offers solutions.

-est to keep it simple and write quick text-based posts that grab attention.
 People using any kind of social media respond better to short, interesting reads and LinkedIn is no different.
 To really stand out, produce original short, easily digestible videos.
 These are great for showcasing lots of information with less time and effort required by your audience than reading a long post.

 Top tip: don’t post and run!
 Once you’ve posted and people are engaging, be sure to respond back and keep the conversation going.
 Better still, ask for people’s opinions on topics you genuinely want to learn more about, ask for feedback and spark discussions.